• Skip to primary navigation

 Farmers must stick to certain breeding practices set by the Kobe Beef Marketing & Distribution Promotion Association.

-This organization monitors each stage of production, ensuring that only genuine Kobe beef reaches consumers.
+This organization monitors each stage of production, so that only genuine Kobe beef reaches consumers.

 Marbling and Texture